sajohnstone/dolly-rag/README.md

 # dolly-rag
-Attempting to use dolly and RAG
+Attemping to use Databricks to setup RAG model.

+# links